CodeCharta Shell

 Combining multiple metrics

-.
+Section titled “Combining multiple metrics”You can combine multiple metrics into one .cc.json.
 This allows users to analyze a codebase with multiple tools (e.g. the sonarimporter for code metrics like complexity and the gitlogparser for metadata like number of authors) and combine the results in a single file that can be visualized.
 This is done with the Merge Filter.
 Some importers support direct pipe-through, which means you don’t need to use the merge filter.
-If these importers are missing a metric, please take a look at Custom Metrics and Importer.
+If these importers are missing a metric, please take a look at Custom Metrics.

 Piped input for filters